Student worksheet

 3. Test codon degeneracy

-- Press Shuffle once and record one codon that changed.
+- Press Shuffle once and record one highlighted codon pair that changed.

 - Did your amino acid sequence change?
 Explain why or why not.